Collecting ocean data in AK. Image courtesy of Saildrone.

 Academic Research & Publications

-Co-author, "Integrating Reflective and Technical Competencies in Design Engineering: A Cognitive Approach to Project-Based Course Redesign."
-(Submitted to ASEE, 2024)
+Co-author, "Integrating Reflective and Technical Competencies in Engineering and Design: A Cognitive Approach to Project-Based Course Redesign."
+(Accept to the American Society for Engineering Education (ASEE), 2024)

-2nd Author, "Reflective Engineers in the Making - Cognitive Approaches to Redesigning Intermediate-level Project Courses" (Under review, 2024)
+2nd Author, "Reflective Engineers in the Making - Cognitive Approaches to Redesigning Intermediate-level Project Courses" (ASEE Poster Presentation, 2024)

 "Prospecting History and Archaeology: Enhancing the Wilderness Experience" featured in the Stanford Daily (2015)